riesgos/dlr-riesgos-frontend/README.md

 ## Business logic
-Our model consists of `processes` and `products`.
+Our RIESGOS business model consists of `processes` and `products`.
 They form a directed, bipartite graph: each process provides one or more products, which may or may not be the input to another process.
 We arrange that graph in a linear sequence by running a `toposort` on it.
-This linear seqence is then displayed in the UI: by arranging the processes in a sequence, we make it easier to guide the user through the chain of steps necessary to simulate a full scenario.
+This linear sequence is then displayed in the UI: by arranging the processes in a sequence, we make it easier to guide the user through the chain of steps necessary to simulate a full scenario.

 ## Getting started